system76/docs/content/manage-repos-pop.md

 ![Repoman Flatpak tab](/images/manage-repos/Repoman-Flatpak-tab.png)

-Editing a Flatpak source will allow you to disable it without removing it, can also show you what software has been installed from that source.
+Editing a Flatpak source will allow you to disable it without removing it, and can also show you what software has been installed from that source.

 ![Repoman Flatpak edit window](/images/manage-repos/Repoman-Flatpak-edit.png)